Meet our speakers

 Motivational & Inspirational Speakers

-As a Research Fellow at Cardiff University and the National Fire Chiefs Council International Lead, Sabrina brings a unique perspective on high-pressure decision-making, leadership under adversity, and breaking systemic barriers—insights that resonate far beyond the fireground.
+Now a Research Fellow at Cardiff University and International Lead for the National Fire Chiefs Council, Sabrina combines frontline experience with cutting-edge behavioural neuroscience research.
+Her work explores high-pressure decision-making, leadership under adversity and the power of challenging systemic barriers — lessons that extend far beyond the fireground.

 Alison takes these lessons on enhancing motivation, communication, and agility and shares them with enterprising businesses, helping them to break down silos, embrace change and enhance autonomy.